Title: | DDI with R |

 x <- data.frame( A = declared( c(1:5, -92), labels = c(Good = 1, Bad = 5, NR = -92), na_values = -92 ), B = labelled( c(1:5, haven::tagged_na('a')), labels = c(DK = haven::tagged_na('a')) ), C = declared( c(1, -91, 3:5, -92), labels = c(DK = -91, NR = -92), na_values = c(-91, -92) ) ) xrec <- recodeMissings(x, to = "Stata") attr(xrec, "dictionary") dictionary <- data.frame( old = c(-91, -92, "a"), new = c("c", "d", "c") ) recodeMissings(x, to = "Stata", dictionary = dictionary) recodeMissings(x, to = "SPSS") dictionary$new <- c(-97, -98, -97) recodeMissings(x, to = "SPSS", dictionary = dictionary) recodeMissings(x, to = "SPSS", start = 991) recodeMissings(x, to = "SPSS", start = -8)

-Search function to return elements that contain a certain word of regular expression pattern.
+Search function to return elements that contain a certain word or regular expression pattern.

 where |